atonu/country-autocomplete/README.md

 Special thanks to Hampus Borgos.
 I took assets from the repository https://github.com/hampusborgos/country-flags. here all rights reserved by Hampus Borgos

 ## Running project
+Install dependencies by running `npm i` in terminal.
 In terminal  run `ng serve` to start run the project.